 Only you can decide whether or not a premium job search site is worth the investment.
 Before you pay, understand exactly what the job site offers, and whether or not you can receive a refund for a portion of your subscription if it’s not working out for you.
 It you can’t get a free trial and you still want to go for it, opt for the smallest amount of time commitment possible.
 Pay for one week or one month and see how it works for you.
 If you’re happy with the results, make the decision whether or not to continue with the discounted annual price.

 There are so many options available for job seekers nowadays.
 In addition to online job listing sites, you can find work by joining job search groups on Facebook, taking part in offline networking opportunities like conferences and local business mixers, or simply spreading the word among your peers.
+You can also check with your previous employers if they offer outplacement services to assist you in your job search.

 There are jobs out there that are right for you, and plenty of free ways to find them!